 this eventually results in overstressed Ground Water levels & Soil productivity in Punjab.

-Due to global warming, the Changes in the Circulation of air & jet stream can cause Climate Change & thus may increase the chances of droughts.
+Due to global warming, the Changes in the Circulation of air & jet streams can cause Climate Change & thus may increase the chances of droughts.

 The agronomist Suggested that there must be diversity of the cropping pattern &